 Daniel Larkin is an IT business analyst for 3M IT eBusiness.
-He recently moved into the position from being an IT auditor.
 He is the project lead for the “Where to Buy” project, aimed at enhancing the where-to-buy (WTB) experience on 3M.com.
-Larkin also is responsible for the over 350 corporate WTB and product selectors on 3M.com globally.
-He says, “being a business analyst is something that I have wanted to do since I left UST, and it was the systems analyst classes that made me want to pursue this career path.
-Being an IT auditor paved the way for me to transition into it.
-What drove me into it was being able to work directly with the business and see the benefits at that level.
+Larkin also is responsible for the more than 350 corporate WTB and product selectors on 3M.com globally.
+He says, “I've wanted to be a business analyst since I left UST, and it was the systems analyst classes that made me want to pursue this career path.
+I get to work directly with the business and see the benefits at that level.
 Also, in this position, I get the opportunity to work in both business and IT, which will prepare me for roles in both areas in the future.

 Internships.
 Almost all of our majors complete an internship before graduation.
-CISC students have interned at Cargill, Lockheed Martin, Express Scripts, Wells Fargo and US Bank, as well as at insurance companies, advertising firms, web development companies and software development companies of all sizes.
+Students have interned at Cargill, Lockheed Martin, Express Scripts, Wells Fargo and US Bank, as well as at insurance companies, advertising firms, web development companies and software development companies of all sizes.